We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

-There are three organizations, or credit bureaus, if you will, that keep your credit records.
+There are three organizations, called credit bureaus, that keep your credit records.
 Your name and physical address need to be the same across all of them.

 If you are in college, temporarily traveling, or in the military, then use your parent’s address.
 It’s much easier to keep your credit profile up-to-date if you don’t have to change it all the time.

-Your name and address should be the same on your bank account records, your driver’s license, and your credit reports.
+Your name and address should be the same on your bank account records, driver’s license, and credit reports.
 Like so:

 1234 Quiet St